 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, the Charity shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the

 ICO (more information on the ICO website).
-If volunteers have any concerns about this speak to the Volunteer Coordinator.
+If volunteers have any concerns about this speak to a Trustee.

-9. SHC Subject Data Access Requests
+7. SHC Subject Data Access Requests

-All individuals who are subjects of personal data held by SHC are entitled to request access to that data at any time, including staff and volunteers.
-As well as access to the actual data held.
-If volunteers have any concerns about this speak to the Volunteer Coordinator.
+All individuals who are subjects of personal data held by SHC, including volunteers, are entitled to request access to that data at any time, this request should be made in writing.
+A charge may be made for an information request subject to a maximum laid down in law.

-Version 4 April 2019
+If volunteers have any concerns about this speak to a Trustee.

+Policy Review

+This policy will be reviewed regularly to reflect best practice in response to changes in relevant legislation or an identified failing in the policy’s effectiveness.

+SHC Version 1.1, August 2019 - Date last Reviewed August 2019 – Next review date August 2020